 In Vensim, an array variable is called a “subscripted variable,” a single dimension of an array is called a “subscript,” and the possible values an array dimension may take are called “subscript elements.”
 For example, the variable called “Fleet Aggregate Fuel Use[vehicle type, cargo type]” is a subscripted variable, “vehicle type” and “cargo type” are each subscripts, and the “vehicle type” subscript has the elements “LDVs,” “HDVs,” “aircraft,” “rail,” “ships,” and “motorbikes.”
 Almost every variable in the EPS is subscripted.

 The following diagram shows the major pieces of the model, and the arrows denote the order of calculation, not the flow of energy.
-For example, the amount of electricity required is calculated in the demand sectors (Industry, Buildings, and Transportation), and then this result is fed into the Electricity Sector, which determines how to generate the necessary quantity of electricity.
+For example, the amount of electricity required is calculated in the sectors that can consume electricity (Industry, Buildings, Transportation, District Heat, Hydrogen Supply, Geoengineering), and then this result is fed into the Electricity Sector, which determines how to generate the necessary quantity of electricity.

 There are two model components that affect the operation of various sectors.
 A set of R&D levers allows the user to specify improvements in fuel economy and decreases in capital cost for technologies in the sectors (except LULUCF) and in the carbon capture and sequestration (CCS) module.
+These improvements are additional to improvements in the BAU case, and additional to any improvements calculated by the endogenous learning mechanism in response to policies that boost technology deployment.
 The CCS module alters the Industry and Electricity sectors by reducing their CO2 emissions (representing sequestration), increasing their fuel usage (to power the energy-intensive CCS process), and affecting their cash flows.

 Lastly, there are a number of sections that are not part of the model’s calculation flow but serve other purposes.
 The “Policy Control Center” is a sheet where the user can conveniently view and set all of the policy levers.
-The “Cumulators,” “Cost Outputs,” and “Additional Outputs” sheets perform calculations on the results from the sectors and provide outputs of interest.
+The “Endogenous Leaning” sheet implements some of the calculations for newer technologies whose advancement is linked to cumulative deployment.
+“Hydrogen Supply” generates the hydrogen used by the demand sectors, using fuel or electricity.
 A Web Application Support Variables” sheet converts many outputs of interest to more commonly-used units (for example, converting BTUs of natural gas to trillion cubic feet of natural gas), so that these variables may be referenced by the web application that powers the online version of the EPS.
 A “Debugging Assistance” sheet provides the means to easily check certain totals that should sum to zero in the absence of bugs.